Monthly Archives: April 2023

 What is HVE?

-HVE is a dental tool that features a large, flexible tube connected to a powerful suction system used to remove fluids and debris from a patient's mouth during dental procedures.
-The HVE is used in conjunction with other dental instruments, such as handpieces and rotary instruments, to provide a clean and safe working environment for the dental professional.
+HVE is a dental tool that features a large, flexible tube connected to a powerful suction system within a dental office, used to remove fluids and debris from a patient's mouth during dental procedures.
+The HVE is used in conjunction with other dental instruments, such as handpieces and rotary instruments, to provide a clean and safe working environment for

 April 12, 2023